siriinthira/ewaste_nsc/README.md

 # e-Waste
 Build a Prototype of an e-Waste Management System

+**E-Waste Management App - Project Goal**
+The goal of the E-Waste Management App is to provide a user-friendly, efficient, and secure platform for individuals to dispose of electronic waste responsibly.
+The app aims to:

+Streamline e-waste disposal through easy-to-use features for logging items and choosing between pickup or drop-off methods.

+Enhance community involvement by offering volunteer collectors incentives and rewards for their participation.

+Ensure proper handling of sensitive data by securely wiping or destroying personal information on devices before recycling.

+Promote environmental sustainability by facilitating the proper recycling of e-waste through certified recycling centers and material recovery.

+Educate and engage users by providing an intuitive, gamified experience, encouraging more responsible e-waste disposal and rewarding eco-friendly behavior.

 # ♻️ How the E-Waste Management App Works

 **1. User Profile Setup**